Your Horse and Dog Will Love Bodywork Therapy

-This is a non-invasive therapy which is based upon Equine Sports Massage however, it also utilises a variety of other massage techniques and other complementary therapies to help the horse.
+This is a non-invasive therapy which is based upon Equine Sports Massage.
+However, it also utilises a variety of other massage techniques and other complementary therapies to help the horse.
 The treatment consists of a full body massage and stretching routines.

-- relaxation of the body and mind;
+- Relaxation of the body and mind;

-- increased range of motion;
+- Increased range of motion;

-- increased stride and quality and increased flexibility;
+- Increased stride and quality and increased flexibility;

-- healing soft tissue injuries, and
+- Healing soft tissue injuries, and

-- improved circulation.
+- Improved circulation.

 Body Work for Canines is also available so that dogs can also benefit - typically dogs can obtain benefits similar to those that are listed above for horses.
 Many types of dogs can benefit from canine body work - from puppies to more "vintage" dogs!
 Whether they are working or agility dogs, show dogs or family pets and also as part of rehabilitation programmes.

-What type of Horse or Dog can Benefit from Bodywork?
+What Type of Horse or Dog Can Benefit From Bodywork?

 A regular Equine or Canine Bodywork session can be beneficial, even if your animal doesn't have a particular ailment.
 For further specific advice for your animal, do speak to your Veterinary Surgeon though!

-It is very important, as with all complementary therapies to use qualified practitioners only and to remember that no therapy is a substitute for veterinary care.
+It's very important, as with all complementary therapies to use qualified practitioners only and to remember that no therapy is a substitute for veterinary care.
 Remember - It is an offence for any person, other than the owner of the animal, to treat an animal unless the permission of the vet in charge of the case or to whom the animal would be referred is sought and obtained.

 Qualified Equine and Canine Body Workers will normally be registered with the International Equine Body Worker Association (IEBWA) - who require that members are fully insured, plus that they carry out a number of hours of continued professional education each year, so that their skills and knowledge are maintained and enhanced.
 Therefore it is advised that you use certified Equine or Canine Body Workers who are members of the IEBWA.